Skip to content

 This looks awesome if you use a black fine liner pen for lines.
 But be careful to use a waterproof pen.
 I always use Mitsubishi fine liners and they have never let me down.
 I paint all over them with my watercolors, and they never smudge.

-Here is one of my examples for doing this:
+Here is one of my examples of doing this:

 When we paint in our journals, we tend to use too many supplies.